dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 The goal of this program is to write a completely self-designed program that is larger than anything we've done so far.

+## Submission and Grading

+Complete your program in the "Challenge Project 1" workspace on repl.it.
+Put your program into the file named `quiz.py`.

+There are no tests for this project.
+I'll run your code, answer your questions, then look at your program to see how it's structured.

+This project is **optional**.
+If you choose to complete it, you final grade will be increased by **one part of a letter**, e.g. from B to B+. **Make sure that you officially submit your project when you finish so that I can see that it needs to be graded**.

+There will be two more challenge project released later in the semester.
+You need to complete all three (in addition to the regular problem sets and reading) to earn an A for the course.

 ## Quiz Design

 <img src="https://ahseeit.com//king-include/uploads/2021/05/43915181_326611507924503_5421316365027478799_n-7515047846.jpg" width="30%" />